EGI-Federation/documentation/content/en/users/tutorials/htc-job-submission/_index.md

     GLUE2ComputingShareRunningJobs \
     GLUE2ComputingShareWaitingJobs

-# Most HTCondorCE have the Endpoint spelled HTCondorCE, but some have htcondorce
+# XXX Most HTCondorCE have the Endpoint ending in `HTCondorCE`, but some have
-# like for the CE condorce1.ciemat.es used in this tutorial
+# it ending with `htcondorce`, like in this tutorial for `condorce1.ciemat.es`
+# XXX The attribute `GLUE2ComputingShareComputingEndpointForeignKey` is matched
-# The query should be updated to match them:
+$ in a case sensitive way, and the filter should be updated to match them
 $ ldapsearch -x -LLL -H ldap://lcg-bdii.egi.eu:2170 \
     -b "GLUE2GroupID=grid,o=glue" \
     '(&(objectClass=GLUE2ComputingShare)(GLUE2ShareID=*dteam*)(|(GLUE2ComputingShareComputingEndpointForeignKey=*HTCondorCE*)(GLUE2ComputingShareComputingEndpointForeignKey=*htcondorce*)))' \